YaeSaraki/MinerTrack/README.md

 - MinerTrack is free.

-See what users have to say:
+Look what users have to say:

 <details>
 <summary>Assessments</summary>